14 Tips For Keeping Bees Away From Your Pool

 7. Create water flow

-Bees aren’t good swimmers and see moving water as a threat.
-It’s unlikely they’ll land if your pool water isn’t still.
-Try turning on the jets to see if this keeps them away.
+Bees aren’t good swimmers and see moving water as a threat, so try turning on the jets to see if this keeps them away.
+It’s unlikely they’ll land if your pool water is moving.

 8. Cover the pool

 This advice may sound like a “Captain Obvious” statement, but we had to include it.
-Covering the pool’s surface cuts their water supply off.
-Those fuzzy insects will have to find another water supplier if they’re thirsty.
+Covering the pool’s surface cuts the bees’ water supply off.
+Those fuzzy insects must find another water supplier if they’re thirsty.

 9. Ditch bright colors